-So which coffee shops are worth your time in Pittsburgh?
+So which Pittsburgh coffee shops are worth your time?
 Our ever-expanding guide gets to the bottom of that question.

 Commonplace Coffee was high on my must-try list as they roast their own beans and their coffee offerings include pourover options as well as single origin espresso.

 Our first visit to Commonplace Coffee was at their Squirrel Hill location which was incredibly busy with students studying for finals.
 We tried a Colombian pourover and the barista seemed quite hurried in her pourover technique.

 I understand that they were busy, and I probably shouldn't have been that jerk that ordered a pourover when there was a long line.
 At any rate, the pourover was a bit too tea-like for my tastes and didn't have as much body as I would have expected.

 We had the chance to try Commonplace Coffee again a few weeks later when we were wandering around the Mexican War Streets yard sale and stumbled upon their location at 1501 Buena Vista Street.

 The Tanzanian pourover was incredible and prepared with great technique, but even more impressive was the cold brew.
 I think their cold brew was the first I'd ever had that was drinkable on its own, and downright delicious, without the addition of cream and sugar.
 The balance of acidity and body was great and it was very refreshing on a hot day.